 - Test & Evaluation, R & D

 Unlike many wideband ECM self-protection systems Astor IV does not use frequency down- and up-converters to avoid long reaction time with less dynamic range and future complicated band upgrades.
-To be able to perform all EA mission profiles Astor IV use separated generators for each band with dual Digital RF Memories (DRFM) and a Set-On Receiver (SOR) giving the possibility to work on all bands simultaneous with fast reaction time in both pipeline- and stored delay modes.
+To be able to perform all EA mission profiles Astor IV use separated generators for each band with dual Digital RF Memories (DRFM) and a fast Set-On Receiver (SOR) giving the possibility to work on all bands simultaneous with fast reaction time in both pipeline- and stored delay modes.

-Wider Frequency band coverage is handled by fast frequency (=µs) switching between the DRFM max. frequency area.
+Wider Frequency band coverage is handled by fast frequency (=µs) switching between the DRFM max.
+Frequency area.